Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation

-To formally define our target task, we introduce the following random variables: input image $X$, target label $Y$, signal $S$, and bias $B$ comprising input $X = \{S, B\}$.
+To formally define our target task, we introduce the following random variables: input image $X$, target label $Y$, signal $S$, bias $B$ and other attributes $O$ comprising input $X = (S, B, O)$.
 Here, $B$ is a feature unrelated to $Y$, that is, $Y$ and $B$ are independent given $S$.
 We further define the random variable for bias label $Y_B$ which is hidden.

-Ideally, the image classification model parameterized by $\theta$ predicts the label based on signal as $P_\theta(Y|X) = P_\theta(Y|B, S) = P_\theta(Y|S)$.
-However, when the training data consists of highly correlated bias and target, i.e., $H(Y^{tr}|B^{tr}) \approx 0$, predicting $Y$ based on $B$ is also one of the possible solutions that can be deemed effective in the training phase.
-When $B$ is easier to be perceived than $S$, the model preferentially takes $B$ as a clue to predict $Y$.
-However, this is obviously an unintended consequence and impairs generalizability due to the discrepancy of the bias-target correlation $Y|B$ between the training and test phases.
+Ideally, the image classification model parameterized by $\theta$ predicts the label based on the signal as $P_\theta(Y|X) = P_\theta(Y|B, S) = P_\theta(Y|S)$.
+However, when the training data consists of highly but spuriously correlated bias and target, i.e., $P_\theta(Y^{train}|B^{train}) \approx 1$, predicting $Y$ based on $B$ is also one of the possible solutions that can be deemed effective in the training phase.
+In this paper, when the sample $x = (s, b, o)$ consists of a correlated signal and a bias (i.e. high $P_\theta(b|s)$), $x$ is called \emph{bias-aligned} and the opposite case is called \emph{bias-free}.
+We tackle the case where $B$ is easier to perceive than $S$ so that the spurious correlation between $B$ and $Y$ is \emph{malignant} in that the model preferentially takes $B$ as a clue to predict $Y$ over $S$ \citep{lff}.
+This is obviously an unintended consequence and impairs generalizability due to the discrepancy of the bias-target correlation $Y|B$ between the training and test phases.

-Although recent state-of-the-art debiasing methods~\cite{rebias, youngyu, lff, choo, kim2021biaswap} work as intended when they can appropriately uncover the existing bias-free samples, they neglect the case where such bias-free samples are absent~(or extremely scarce) from the beginning.
-In other words, This implies that these methods function under a presumption that enough number of bias-free samples exist within the dataset.
-Thus, in regimes where the mentioned presumption does not hold true, their behaviors are practically unknown, and are likely to break down.